Mpdreamz/localghost.io/contents/articles/static-blogging-on-azure-2012-12-12/index.md

-Title: static blogging on azure
+Title: Static blogging on Azure
 author: Mpdreamz
 date: 2012-12-12 19:54
 template: article.jade

-# Static blogging on Azure

 I've been playing with static blog sites way more then I ought to have especially considering this right here constitutes as my first blog post.